 I personally make all of the items pictured.
 All pieces begin with rough sawn boards of the highest quality North American hardwoods such as cherry, walnut, quarter sawn white oak, birds eye maple, and curly (tiger) maple, mostly from eastern Pennsylvania, and select tropical hardwoods such as Brazilian purpleheart.
 I work alone and devote as much time as necessary to each individual piece.

 A note on the woods that I use: Since wood is a natural material, each board will be somewhat unique in grain and color.
 I strive to closely match the boards for each item in order to achieve a uniform appearance, unless a contrast is called for.
-Each unstained wood will age in its own way, with cherry darkening more than the others and maple the least.
+Each unstained wood will age in its own way; walnut will become lighter, while cherry will darken significantly and maple very little.
 Items made of cherry with a clear finish will appear light initially, but will quickly start to darken and take on a rich, mellow color that can only be achieved with age.
 There is a noticeable difference in less than six months.
 Initial color contrasts within a cherry piece will even out with the aging of the wood.
 Color change in stained pieces is minimal over time.

 I USE ONLY SOLID HARDWOODS (NO PARTICLEBOARD, MDF OR VENEERS).